aionrobotics/docs/docs/arduros-getting-started.rst

 10. Under the rqt "Plugins" tab, select "Publishers>Robot Steering"

+.. warning:: UGV will move when you output cmd_vel!
+Be ready to hit stop!

 .. note:: This primitive control tool simply publishes cmd_vel messages which MavROS is subscribed to. cmd_vel messages physically control the UGV in the real world and serve as the base for you to build advanced integrations from.

 11. System shutdown - simply power off the UGV.